drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-band.md

 Use the `GET` method to retrieve `band` information from the `bands` resource.

-1. Make sure the local json server runs.
+1. Make sure the local json server is running.
 Start it with this command in the terminal if needed.

    ```shell
    cd <your-github-workspace>/rock-rankers-api/api